kk17m/SDD-Spectrometer-Simulation/README.md

 -------------------------------------------------------------------

- This simulation code implements a silicon drift detector (SDD) for xray fluorescence (xrf) and spectrometry applications.
+ This simulation code implements an energy dispersive (photon counting) silicon drift detector (SDD) for xray fluorescence (xrf) and spectrometry applications.
 The simulation code uses the Geant4 toolkit.
 The detector parameters are based on Amptek XR100 FastSDD X-ray detector (Amptek Inc., Bedford, MA, USA).
 This code is free to use, share, and modify.